 Third, I just wasn’t happy with the comic anymore.
 I love drawing, but I felt like I’d exhausted all the good ideas in my head.
 I felt like I was forcing the comics out rather than letting them flow.
 I’d lost my muse and wanted to get it back again.

 I started planning the end of my comic several months ago, and I knew the last comic — posted December 5 — was going to be unexpectedly dark.
 The biggest lesson I’ve learned in my career is that jobs come and go, but the important things in life are those that happen after five o’clock.
 Bob’s character has lived a life wrapped entirely around his business.
 Nothing mattered more to him than being in charge of his little company, and when it crumbled all around him, he felt like his life was over.
 Everyone else in the strip was able to move on, but he wasn’t.
 He’s the kind of person I remind myself not to become — life is family, friends, and the fun you have when you’re not on the clock.
 Don’t waste your life lining someone else’s pockets and funding someone else’s dream.
 When you’re asked to close the door and sit down, be ready to have something to cling to other than the job you’re about to lose.
 Life is more than that.

-If I start drawing comics on Outatfive.com again, you’ll learn about it here first.
+When I start drawing comics on Outatfive.com again, you’ll learn about it here first.
 There’s a handy RSS feed, so if you stay subscribed, you’ll won’t miss anything.
-I can’t say for sure what’s coming next, but I’ll be eager to find out soon.
+Thanks for reading.